What to do in a defective vehicle?

 Hire a Product Liability Attorney or a Personal Injury Lawyer to help with cases involving defective products.
 If you suspect that a recent car accident was due to a car defect, they will help you navigate the defect cases law.

-Moreover, Roxell Richards, a personal injury defense lawyer, is here to help with a FREE consultation.
+Moreover, Roxell Richards, a personal injury lawyer in Houston, is here to help with a FREE consultation.
 We will help you get the settlement offer you need for your medical and car repair bills.
 Our law firm has years of experience fighting for the rights of injured victims, and we want to put our expertise to work for you.

 Finally, contact us today at (713) 974-0388 or toll-free at 1-855-GOT-INJURED for a free consultation, and let us help you get started on recovering from your accident.